Medinfo-Lab/scROLI/README.md

 If you prefer to build the package by hand, follow these steps:

-- Make sure that you have the dependencies from CRAN ("dply","reticulate","utils","png")
+- Make sure that you have the dependencies from CRAN ("dplyr","reticulate","utils","png","data.table")

 - Download and build from source: